Rataje nad Sázavou: History

 The first written mention of Rataje nad Sázavou is from 1156, when it was already a fortified market town.
 There are not any written reports about the exact date of its origin but it was probably around 946.

 A castle, partly brick, partly wooden was founded on the place of the current castle in the middle of the 10th century.
 The castle was built as a border fortress of the Zlič region.
 This was evidenced when bronze and ceramic ornaments were found in 1890 when a road around the castle was built.

 Rataje was rebuilt after a large fire in the middle of the 13th century and was the property of the king at that time.
 John of Bohemia gave Rataje to Henry of Lipá.
-The lords of Lipa then built a lower castle called Pirkštejn.
+The Lords of Lipá then built a lower castle called Pirkštejn.
 Hynce Ptáček of Pirkstein gained Rataje in 1420.
 He was the highest hofmeister and münzmeister of the Kingdom of Bohemia, an administrator of the royal towns including Kutna Hora and a guardian of the future king, George of Poděbrady.
 He is the most important holder of Rataje and is buried in the family tomb in the local church.

 Many noble families owned Rataje later on.
 Ladislav, Václav and Jan of Malešice began reconstruction on the castle between 1531 and 1579.
-In 1656, William Francis of Talmberk initiated reconstruction of the entire castle and his son František Maxmilián Leopold completed it.
+In 1656, Vilém František of Talmberk initiated reconstruction of the entire castle and his son František Maxmilián Leopold completed it.
 Later, Rataje was held by the Liechtenstein family from 1772 to 1919.